EvertonTomalok/temporal-poc/README.md

 #### Configuring Retry Policy

-When registering a node, you can specify a retry policy:
+When registering a node using `RegisterNode`, you can specify a retry policy as the third parameter:

 ```go
 func init() {